UBA Staff

 I am proud to say I have had the privilege of working directly with over 400 children, youth, and their families from coast to coast in urban-based programs with many positive results.

-The great news is that the results of my direct service and scholarly work not only supports research findings of the past 70 years but also indicates that children, youth and families feel and function better after participating in UBA — and programs like it — even today.
+The great news is that the results of my direct service and scholarly work not only support the research findings of the past 70 years but also indicate that children, youth and families feel and function better after participating in UBA — and programs like it — even today.

-We are very pleased and highly encouraged by these results and continue to access and rely on nature to enhance treatment approach and improve mental health outcomes and the overall well being of children, youth and their families living in urban communities.
+We are very pleased and highly encouraged by these results and continue to access and rely on nature to enhance the treatment experience, improve mental health outcomes and increase the overall well being of children, youth and their families living in urban communities.

 - Dr. Clifton Hicks